Attoric/MemGPT-Discord/README.md

 # Features
 Current:
 - Multi-turn conversation in one discord channel, and using one agent_id reply to any messages posted by any user or bot in that channel except for itself.
+- You can also use the prefix # to your message in the channel so the bot does not reply to it.
 ![img](https://i.gyazo.com/f196ae7a40517e80a565596b6d58ffaf.png)

 Coming soon: